-View frequently changing exhibitions drawn from the Harn’s collections of more than 10,000 works of art, and loans from both private lenders, artists, and other art museums.
+View frequently changing exhibitions drawn from the Harn’s collections of more than 13,000 works of art, and loans from private lenders, artists and other art museums.
 Works on display in eleven galleries include paintings, drawings, ceramics, sculpture, photography, video, beadwork, textiles and more.
-The Harn’s collection galleries focus on African, Asian, modern and contemporary art, and photography.
+The Harn’s collection galleries focus on African, Asian, modern and contemporary art and photography.

 Masks from the mid-20th century to the early 21st century show the continuity of masking but also feature new directions in masquerades.
 Although much of the exhibition focuses on the spiritual and religious foundations of masking, it also explores masking aesthetics looking at dazzling costumes, music and dance.